apocaliss92/scrypted-advanced-notifier/README.md

 - `Blacklisted zones`, zones that should NOT trigger a notification/motion
 - `Always enabled zones`, zones that should ALWAYS trigger a notification/motion, regardless of the activation of the camera
 - `Detection classes`, detection classes that should trigger a notification/motion
-- `Motion active duration`, override of the same plugin config
+- `Require Scrypted Detections`, ignore detections coming from the camera
 - `Default score threshold`, override of the same plugin config
 - `Score threshold for {eachDetectionClass}`, a specific threshold for each detection class enabled on the camera